 You also need to be vigilant about the wounds and sores that develop.
 Treat them promptly and seek help from a medical practitioner.

 You also need to be extra careful while cutting the toenails of your loved ones.
 Improper trimming of the toenails can call for trouble and can cause bacterial infections.

 Do not allow your loved one to roam around barefoot.
 This offers no protection against household hazards or foot infections.

 · If you find your loved one suffering from foot problems.
 It is best to seek medical help for complete recovery.
 Some of these problems are:

-All the above-mentioned tips are sure to make life a lot easier for your loved ones.
-As we age our legs and feet get tired and we lose the elasticity and collagen that support our feet.
-Your feet can also indicate major problems, so listen to your feet and keep proper care of them.
-It can be difficult to attend to your loved one with P.A.D, but it’s not impossible.
-With the right knowledge, you can do this.
-Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+All the tips mentioned above will make life much easier for your loved ones.
+As we age, our legs and feet get tired and lose the elasticity and collagen that support our feet.
+Your feet can also indicate significant problems, so listen to them and take proper care of them.
+It can be challenging to attend to your loved one with P.A.D., but it’s not impossible.
+With the appropriate knowledge, you can do this.
+Don’t forget about caring for yourself and keeping your business going while caregiving.
+I’m here to assist you on this journey; schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
 Also, check out this post on foot care.

 How to help seniors prevent a heat stroke In a recent study by the University of Chicago Medical Center, older adults aged 65 years and above are more vulnerable to heat-related problems and poor hydration.
 Seniors aged 65 years and above accounted for about 40% of heat fatalities in the US.
 Our elderly loved ones…

 Naturopathic Medicine and Aging While aging is a natural process.
 There is no reason to accept some of the common signs of aging if there might be solutions available.
 For example, some individuals may feel frustrated by insecurities surrounding wrinkles.
 At the same time, others feel tired of their hormonal changes.
 But we can address…